 Installing TrilbyTV Player on ChromeOS

-NOTE: Chrome has deprecated Chrome Apps, and this may stop working in a future version of Chrome Browser.
+NOTE: With effect from June 2022, Chrome OS will deprecate Chrome Apps, and they will no longer work on Chrome OS.
 We recommend using one of the alternative standalone apps.

 To start, install the Chrome app/extension from the Chrome Web Store